czagaadam/STM32/README.md

 Here is the datasheet of the first sensor, it is a VL53L0X TOF Time-of-Flight laser-ranging module. https://www.pololu.com/product/2490
-The core library is the property of STM, I made some small modification to be able to compile with my setup: https://github.com/czagaadam/STM32/tree/main/vl53l0x/Src/vl53l0x
+The core library is the property of STM, I made some small modification to be able to compile with my setup. https://github.com/czagaadam/STM32/tree/main/vl53l0x/Src/vl53l0x

 I made a high level library to easily initialize the sensor via I2C.